WhittLuke/luke-whittaker-vita-mojo-test/README.md

 docker-compose up -d
 ```

-Lastly, to run the Python script execute the following in the root folder
+Lastly, to run the Python script execute the following in the root folder.
+Before running you will need to place the test_data.json into the data folder as
+the file was too large when committing my code

 ```shell
 python ./python/main.py